Adrakaris/java-libgdx-test/README.md

 * `hu.yijun.gdxtest.multiscreen` **MultiGame.** A (smaller) ball that moves around the screen and bounces off the edges.
 Uses multiple screens, and so there is a title screen which is pretty self explanatory.
+* `hu.yijun.gdxtest.camerathing` **CameraThing.** Literally four squares and a camera that can be moved with WASD, and zoomed and rotated with arrow keys.
+* `hu.yijun.gdxtest.slider` **Colours.** Same as the program as in the `Adrakaris/Small` repository, it has three slider bars that you can slide (for RGB), and it'll change the colour of the background.

 ## Use